coderomm/Ananya-Fashion/README/README.md

 ## Getting Started

-To get started with Ananya Fashion:
+To get started with Ananya Fashion, you can:

 1. Clone this repository or download the source code.
 2. Open the project in Visual Studio.